Brighton Beach Restaurants

 Step up onto the promenade and you will escape the immediate crowds of the beach front but still benefit from the wonderful views on offer.
 The Kings Road runs right from Hove to the Pier, making it a wonderful spot for an evening stroll as the sun goes down over Brighton beach.
 With many of the city’s top hotels located along this stretch, you have plenty of options to stop off for a bite to eat or drink, such as cocktails at The Metropole Bar.

-GB1 restaurant at the iconic Grand hotel can be found here or Harby’s Bar and Diner at the Harbour Hotel for something newer.
+The iconic Grand hotel can be found here or Harby’s Bar and Diner at the Harbour Hotel for something newer.
 The Salt Room is one of the most talked about restaurants in the city, and there are few better spots to enjoy the sunset than on their terrace.

 Brighton Beach.
 Just Minutes from the hub of the city